contact form found below

 The first couple of days this is all you need to do.
 We want the tat2 to settle, for the skin to breathe and to begin drying out a bit.

 After a couple of days, if you feel like it, you can start applying some kind of gentle antibacterial cream.
 A lot of people use Bepathen, the chemist sometimes has a specific tattoo version but the baby one is og so either is good.
-I have had good results using coconut oil with a couple of drops of lavender, both of these are antibacterial and my skin is very familiar with them which helps.
+I have had good results using coconut or jojoba oil with a couple of drops of lavender, these are all antibacterial and my skin is very familiar with them which helps.
 If you go this route please make sure the coconut oil is clean not like from a random jar in the kitchen.

-A little moisturising product goes a long way- you don’t want to get the tat2 too moist otherwise the scabs can absorb too much water and fall off prematurely.
+A little moisturising product goes a long way- you don’t want to get the tattoo too moist otherwise the scabs can absorb too much water and fall off prematurely.
 When this happens they will pull some of the ink out of the skin which results in patchy healing and sometimes rogue scarring.

 ⭑